The Eric Ormond Baker Scholarship

 - Study Area

-The Eric Ormond Baker Scholarship provides a postgraduate student with an opportunity to fund an international internship placement, and covers travel and living costs associated with this placement.
+The Eric Ormond Baker Scholarship provides graduate students with an opportunity to fund an international internship placement, and covers travel and living costs associated with this placement.
 The scholarship is an important step in further strengthening and developing studies in Screen Studies, Media and Communication, Cultural Studies and Arts and Cultural Management.
 The scholarship has been made available through the Eric Ormond Baker Charitable Fund and the particular interests of trustee and Screen Studies alumnus Graeme Baker.

-Two awards will be offered to two students in the Faculty of Arts in 2017 to provide travel and living costs for the duration of an internship, being for a minimum of 20 days and a maximum of 6 months.
+Two awards will be offered to two students in the Faculty of Arts to provide travel and living costs for the duration of an internship, being for a minimum of 20 days and a maximum of 6 months.

-Eligible applicants should be currently enrolled in postgraduate study in Screen and Cultural Studies within the School of Culture and Communication and may be enrolled in a PhD or Masters by Research, or in a Masters Coursework degree.
+Eligible applicants should be currently enrolled in graduate study in Screen and Cultural Studies within the School of Culture and Communication and may be enrolled in a Doctor of Philosophy (Arts) or Masters by Research, or in a Masters Coursework degree.
 Masters Coursework students should be enrolled in a minor research project.

 Applicants must also be Australian citizens residing in Victoria and must undertake an international industry-based internship placement with an approved provider.